-Right Choice Family Day Care recognises that educators are independent, small business owners who accept fees from parents on our behalf.
-All parents under a given educator are charged the same fee by the service.
-Fees are set in consultation with families and their specific needs.
+From 26th of June 2023 Right Choice FDC will no longer allow educators to collect gap fees on the service behalf. iPay via HubHello will be used to charge families their contribution through a direct debit system.
+Educators are still required to charge the same fee to all their registered families.
 Our service fees are set as a min-max range with a set admin levy.
 Please contact us for a copy of our recent fee schedule.